kajchang/NovaBlitz/README.md

 $ cd NovaBlitz
 ```

-Assemble the latest card data in `json` format by scraping the NovaBlitz wiki (this will take around a minute):
+Assemble the latest card data into a sqlite database:

 ```bash
 $ python3 scraper.py